 How to File Your Income Tax Return

-Many filers are anxious to receive their federal tax refund but need to know how to track the status.
-Tracking your return is quick and easy; you don’t have to file a second return in most cases.
+Tracking your return is quick and easy.
 As long as you file your taxes correctly, you should be able to track your returns within 36 hours of e-filing or four weeks after paper filing.

-There are a few different ways to file your individual income tax return.
-You can either hire a tax preparer, file electronically using software or an app, or fill out an IRS Form 1040 or 1040-SR by hand and mail it.
+There are several different ways to file your individual income tax return.
+You can hire a tax preparer, file electronically using software or an app, or fill out an IRS Form 1040 or 1040-SR by hand and mail it.

 Keep backup records for returns from each tax season, as they can help with future filings and make it easier if you need to file an amended return.
 Examples of these records can include invoices, canceled checks, sales slips, paid bills, receipts, deposit slips, and more.
 Keeping these documents is crucial as they support the records on your return.